-How does tax and savings work with novated lease vehicles?For drivers / 3 July 2019
+How do tax and savings work with novated lease vehicles?For drivers

 How does a novated lease offer savings?

 Many of LeasePlan’s novated lease customers are saving at least $3,000 per year.